SyncfusionSuccinctlyE-Books/Vue-3-Succinctly/README.md

 # Vue 3 Succinctly (Vue 3 + Vite template)

-This repo contains the code for the demo application of the `Vue 3 Succinctly` book from Syncfusion.
+This repo contains the code for the demo application from the `Vue 3 Succinctly` ebook from Syncfusion.

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs; check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.